taylorhackbart/README-generator/sample.md

   ## Installation

-  To install necessary dependencies, run the following command: da
+  To install necessary dependencies, run the following command:
+  Install node, inqiurer and path

   ## Usage

-  das
+  Must have node and inquirer installed

   ## License

-    This project is licensed under the MIT license.
+    This project is licensed under the BSD 3 license.

   ## Contributing
-  sdas
+  Taylor Hackbart, Tyler Bolty

   ## Tests

-  To run tests, run the following command: asd
+  To run tests, run the following command: npm

   ## Questions

-  If you have any questions about the repo, contact me directly at asd.
+  If you have any questions about the repo, contact me directly at taylor.hackbart@gmail.com.
-  You can find more of my work at [ads](https://github/com/ads).
+  You can find more of my work at [taylor hackbart](https://github/com/taylor hackbart).